Understanding Decision Support for a Changing Climate

 Across these investigations, we employed a mixed-methods approach (interviews, surveys, and document analysis).
 We engaged participants from across the United States with additional attention to finding and engaging those that have traditionally not had the resources or capacity to participate fully in adaptation planning and implementation.

 This has provided a more holistic understanding of what practitioners are seeking to help them adapt to climate change.
-Some investigations are complete, others are still in process; click the links below to learn more about each.
+Many investigations are complete, some are still in process; click the links below to learn more about each.

 Decision Support Framework